 Wood is a great ecological option and is also quite affordable.
 It can last between 10 and 50 years depending on the type of wood you choose.
 If you take care of your balcony, then it can last even longer.
 Several types of wood can be used to make a balcony and each one comes with their own set of pros and cons.

 Treated wood: This is the most commonly chosen type of wood because of its affordability.
-Maintenance can be a bit expensive, however, because it needs to be retreated every three years.
-Its price, including structure and installation, comes out to an average of $40 per square foot.
+Maintenance can be a bit expensive, however, because it needs to be re-treated every three years.
+Its price, including structure and installation, comes out to an average of $48 per square foot.

-Roasted wood: A main selling point for this type of wood is that it contains no chemical agents.
+Roasted wood: The main selling point for this type of wood is that it contains no chemical agents.
 It’s oven roasted and is purely natural.
-How long it lasts depends on usage and it can be quite costly at $50 to $72 per square foot with installation.
+How long it lasts depends on usage.

 Composite wood deck